diegomarquez/game-builder/README.md

 * Write some example code
 * Components for game.js.
 The user should be able to enhance the behaviour of the main update loop.

-#### Status: Broken.
+#### Status: Not usable.

+* Right now you could use this to do something, if you could take a look inside my mind that is.
-* This thing can not be used for anything useful and there is no documentation anyway.
-So it is still in a pretty useless state.
+* No documentation and no examples means it is still useless.

 [This is the game][tirador] I put together using the previous encarnation of this set of files.